Legendrian skein algebras and Hall algebras: Legendrian skein algebras

-where $\epsilon$ is a non-identity elementary tangle.
+where $\epsilon$ is a non-identity elementary tangle and $A\otimes B$ denotes the tangle obtained by stacking $B$ on top of $A$.
 Any generic tangle is, up to planar isotopy, a horizontal composition of basic tangles.
-Isotopies of tangles are concatenation of basic moves: sliding an elementary tangle past another one and the three Reidemeister moves, which correspond to certain algebraic identities for composition of tangles and allow a completely combinatorial approach.
+Isotopies of tangles are concatenations of basic moves: sliding an elementary tangle past another one and the three Reidemeister moves, which correspond to certain algebraic identities for composition of tangles and allow a completely combinatorial approach.

 When constructing the \textbf{skein algebra of tangles}, $\mathfrak{T}$, it is useful to \textit{not} impose the boundary skein relations \eqref{gs_1b}, \eqref{gs_2b}, but only \eqref{gs_1f}, \eqref{gs_2f}, \eqref{gs_3f}, so that horizontal composition is still well-defined.
 More generally, we can consider a variant of the skein algebra with ``frozen'' boundary marked points.
 Given a subset $N_f\subset N$ of \textit{frozen} marked points, define $\mathrm{Skein}(S,N,N_f,\theta,\eta)$ like $\mathrm{Skein}(S,N,\theta,\eta)$ but without imposing boundary skein relations near $N_f\times\RR$.
 An isotopy is still allowed to slide the endpoints of a Legendrian link along $N\times\RR$, but not past each other.
 The case of tangles in $J^1[0,1]$ is essentially the case of a disk with two frozen marked points on the boundary.